simmi30/lnd1/docs/watchtower.md

 will be enabled in a subsequent release, though are still undergoing further testing and refinement.

-In addition, `lnd` can now be configured to operate as a _watchtower client_, backing up encrypted breach-remedy transactions (aka. justice transactions) to other altruist watchtowers.
+In addition, `broln` can now be configured to operate as a _watchtower client_, backing up encrypted breach-remedy transactions (aka. justice transactions) to other altruist watchtowers.
 The watchtower stores fixed-size, encrypted blobs and is only able to decrypt and publish the justice transaction after the